kynkaat/improved-precision-and-recall-metric/README.md

 python run_metric.py --data_dir <path_to_ffhq_tfrecords> --realism_score
 ```

-Running the above command takes approximately 15 minutes and it saves 25 low and high quality samples ranked according to our realism score.
+Running the above command takes approximately 15 minutes and it saves 64 low and high quality samples ranked according to our realism score.
+This command reproduces Fig. 11.
+Reference low and high quality samples can be found from [StyleGAN realism score](https://drive.google.com/open?id=1Dkapp3cw_Or9Nam_urwdQKdf5B9huUSW).

 ## Licenses

-All material is made available under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)license by NVIDIA Corporation.
+All material is made available under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.
 You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper** and **indicating any changes** that you've made.

 `karras2019stylegan-ffhq-1024x1024.pkl` is by Tero Karras, Samuli Laine and Timo Aila.
-The network was originally shared under Creative Commons BY 4.0 license on [Style-Based Generator
+The network was originally shared under Creative Commons BY-NC 4.0 license on [Style-Based Generator
 Architecture for Generative Adversarial Networks](https://github.com/NVlabs/stylegan) project page.

 `vgg16.pkl` is derived from the pre-trained [VGG-16](https://arxiv.org/abs/1409.1556) network by Karen Simonyan and Andrew Zisserman.
 The network was originally shared under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) license on the [Very Deep Convolutional Networks for Large-Scale Visual Recognition](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) project page.